rdalx42/zlang-1.50/README.md

 # zLang
-An interpreted WORK IN PROGRESS programming language built with c++ zLang is made in c++ but in the way a C developer would do it - this means to classes, I thought it would be a fun challange
+An interpreted WORK IN PROGRESS programming language built with c++

 zLang follow a very STRICT way of typing, spaces are requiered between every keyword